Delay Update in determinant quantum Monte Carlo: Model and result

-where $c_{i,\alpha}^{\dagger}$ creates an electron on site $i$ with spin polarization $\alpha=\uparrow/\downarrow$, $n_i=\sum_\alpha c_{i\alpha}^\dagger c_{i\alpha}$ is the fermion number density operator, $t$ is the nearest-neighbour (NN) hopping term, and $U$ is the amplitude of onsite Hubbard repulsive interaction.
-We set $t=1$ as unit of energy and focus on half-filling case, for it doesn't have sign problem when appropriate HS transformation is used~\cite{Hirsch1983HStransform}.
+where $c_{i,\alpha}^{\dagger}$ creates an electron on site $i$ with spin polarization $\alpha=\uparrow/\downarrow$, $n_i=\sum_\alpha c_{i\alpha}^\dagger c_{i\alpha}$ is the fermion number density operator, $t$ is the NN hopping term, and $U$ is the amplitude of onsite Hubbard repulsive interaction.
+We set $t=1$ as unit of energy and focus on half-filling case, because it does not have sign problem when appropriate HS transformation is used~\cite{Hirsch1983HStransform}.
 Also note that after HS transformation, spin up and down are block diagonalized, such that spin up and down Green's function can be calculated separately.
 That is why the Hubbard model is an example of the $k=1$ case in terms of local update.
 When $U/t=0$, the model at half-filling has a diamond shape of Fermi surface.
-Turning on $U/t$ will trigger out a metal-insulator transition to a antiferromagnetic insulator phase.
+Turning on $U/t$ induces a metal-insulator transition to an antiferromagnetic insulator phase.

-Before testing delay update, we first show why to optimize fast update part is important.
-We estimate the time proportions of various processes in a complete DQMC calculation.
-To control variables, we set Hubbard repulsive interaction $U/t=1$, the inverse temperature $\beta t=4$, and the time slice for Trotter decomposition $\Delta_\tau t=0.1$ uniformly.